StefanSchroeder/Golang-Ellipsoid/README.md

 ## Documentation

-Read the code or google for Geo::Ellipsoid, that is the Perl package on CPAN that this package is a port of.
+Read the code or google for Geo::Ellipsoid, that is the Perl module on CPAN that this package is a port of.

 ## About and Acknowledgments